PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-06-20 06:49:12
+Last updated: 2024-06-20 06:49:45
-Random Quote: Being alone like that shows you what kind of a person you are. - Maura Franklin
+Random Quote: Whatever happens next, it's not gonna go down the way you think it is. - Mike Ehrmantraut